 The Endocannabinoid System

-The endocannabinoid system (ECS) is a complex molecular signalling system present in all mammals, responsible for a host of functions including mood, memory, appetite, pain, and more.
+The endocannabinoid system (ECS) and CBD is a complex molecular signaling system present in all mammals, responsible for a host of functions including mood, memory, appetite, pain, and more.
 All of which contribute to homeostasis (balance of health).

 The body creates neurotransmitters known as endocannabinoids which send messages to receptors located throughout the body in order to perform an action.